 Content Continues Below

-Ignoring the principal, the interest rate, and the number of years by setting all these variables equal to "1", and looking only at the influence of the number of compoundings n, we get:
+Ignoring the principal, the interest rate, and the number of years by setting all these variables equal to "1", and looking only at the influence of the number of compoundings n, we get the following values:

 As you can see, the computed value keeps getting larger and larger, the more quickly you compound.
-But the growth is slowing down; as the number of compoundings per year increases, the computed value appears to be approaching some fixed value.
-You might think that the value of the compound-interest formula is getting closer and closer to a number that starts out "2.71828".
-And you'd be right; the number we're approaching is called "e".
+But the growth is slowing down as n gets bigger; as the number of compoundings per year increases, the computed value appears to be approaching some fixed value.
+You might think that the value of the compound-interest formula is getting closer and closer to a number that starts out 2.71828, and you'd be right; the number we're approaching is called e, the "natural" exponential.

 In the same way, this compound-interest number is also very useful.
 You may not see the usefulness of it yet, but it is vital in physics and other sciences, and you can't do calculus without it.
 As with π, listing out its first dozen or so digits every time we refer to this number gets to be annoying, so we call it by the name "e".

-The number "e" is the "natural" exponential because it arises naturally in math and the physical sciences (that is, in "real life" situations), just as π arises naturally in geometry.
-This number was named, in the 1720's or 1730's, by a guy named Leonhard Euler (pronounced "OY-ler"), who swore that this name stood for "exponential", and not for "Euler".
+The number e is the "natural" exponential because it arises naturally in math and the physical sciences (that is, it arises naturally in real life situations), just as π arises naturally in geometry.
+This number was named, in the 1720's or 1730's, by a guy named Leonhard Euler (his last name is pronounced "OY-lerr"), who swore that this name stood for "exponential", and not for his own last name.

-(The number is sometimes called "Napier's constant", because he implicitly used it in 1618 when he prepared some logarithm tables.
+(The number is sometimes called "Napier's constant", because John Napier implicitly used it in 1618 when he prepared some logarithm tables.
 The number was actually explictly derived and pointed out by Jacob Bernoulli; he found the number in 1683 by working with the compound-interest formula.)

-Your calculator can do computations with e; it is probably a "second function" on your calculator, right above the "ln" or "LN" key on your calculator.
-If you're not sure where this is on your calculator, go check now, and get used to the syntax (that is, the correct keys in the correct order) that your particular model uses.
+Your calculator can do computations with e; it is probably a second function on your calculator, right above the "ln" or "LN" key on your calculator.
+If you're not sure where this is on your calculator, go check now, and get used to the syntax (that is, the correct keys to use, in the correct order) that your particular model uses.
 You're gonna need it.